Last changed 24 March 2012 ............... Length about 4,000 words (26,000 bytes).

 Access / enrolment to moodle course pages

-If you have a GU login (GUID for staff; regular student account for students), then you can login to any GU moodle.
+If you have a GU login (GUID for staff; regular student account for students), then you can login to the GU moodle.

-If you are registered (on websurf) for a course, and that mechanism is used for the moodle course, then you should see the course listed already for you personally, and clicking on it gets you there.
-I.e. no enrol step required, although until you have joined it once perhaps your name won't appear on lists.
+If you are registered (on MyCampus) for a course, and that mechanism is used for the moodle course, then you should see the course listed already for you personally, and clicking on it gets you there.
+I.e. no enrol step required (although until you have joined it once perhaps your name won't appear on lists).

-If staff have to manually enrol you on a course, then you must first login to the moodle itself, so that you are known to the moodle, and your name can be found by staff searching for it, in order to enrol you.
+If staff have to manually enrol you on a course, then you must first login to Moodle itself, so that you are known to moodle, and your name can be found by staff searching for it, in order to enrol you.

-Joining as a guest: if the course is set to allow guests in; then you should be able to enrol without a key.
+Joining as a guest: if the course is set to allow guests in; then you should be able to enrol without a key, once you are logged into Moodle.
+BUT the course has to be set to "be available to students", even though enrolment may be set to "No".

 Student wiki editing in Moodle